ABC News (Australia): State bulletins

 State bulletins are produced by the ABC Local Radio station from the capital city of each state and mainland territory.
 They are broadcast to all ABC Local Radio and ABC Radio National stations in each state, and focus strongly on issues of state relevance, but also feature national and international stories.
 National bulletins air when state bulletins are not produced.

-ABC Local Radio stations broadcast a flagship 15-minute state bulletin at 7:45 am, the only bulletin still introduced by the 18-second version of Majestic Fanfare.
-All other bulletins are introduced by a 9-second version of Majestic Fanfare.
-ABC Radio National and ABC Classic FM stations do not broadcast the 7:45 am bulletin, instead broadcasting an ordinary 8:00 am state bulletin and a 10-minute 7 am bulletin respectively, and continue to broadcast bulletins every hour when Local Radio stations broadcast bulletins every 30 minutes in the early morning.
+ABC Local Radio stations previously broadcast a flagship 15-minute state bulletin at 7:45 am, which in its final years was the only bulletin still introduced by the 18-second version of Majestic Fanfare.
+All other bulletins were introduced by a 9-second version of Majestic Fanfare.
+ABC Radio National and ABC Classic FM stations did not broadcast the 7:45 am bulletin, instead broadcasting an ordinary 8:00 am state bulletin and a 10-minute 7 am bulletin respectively, and continued to broadcast bulletins every hour when Local Radio stations broadcast bulletins every 30 minutes in the early morning.
+This bulletin began in 1939 and was discontinued on Sunday 20 September 2020.